 How to treat low testosterone

-If there are underlying diseases such as cirrhosis of the liver or hypogonadism that lower testosterone levels, these must be treated with medication.
-If you are struggling with changed life circumstances, you can also increase your hormone levels naturally.
+If there are underlying diseases such as liver cirrhosis or hypogonadism that lower testosterone levels, these must be treated with medication.
+If you are struggling with a change in your life circumstances, you can also increase your hormone levels naturally.